Effect of ion irradiation on superconducting thin films

 \section{Introduction}

-Nanoscale superconducting structures allow both new functionalities~\cite{goltsman_picosecond_2001, esmaeil_zadeh_superconducting_2021,astafiev_coherent_2012, lehtinen_coulomb_2012, shaikhaidarov_quantized_2022} and opportunities for improving the packaging density and scaling up quantum technologies~\cite{zhao_merged-element_2020}.
-Typical superconducting devices are fabricated from polycrystalline thin films, such as sputter deposited Nb or evaporated Al. However, the geometries of nanostructures become irreproducible when their critical dimensions approach the grain size of the material.
-One promising way to solve this problem is to use novel, single-crystalline two-dimensional superconductors~\cite{zou_superconductivity_2017,cao_unconventional_2018} whose processing, however, is not sufficiently mature to allow large-scale fabrication.
-Here we study an opposite approach to improve reproducibility: decreasing the grain size, ultimately down to that of an amorphous material.

-Increase of atomic disorder typically enhances the normal-state resistivity which, at nanoscale thickness, enables films with high sheet resistance $R_{\square}$ and kinetic inductance $L_{\square}=h R_{\square}/(2\pi^2\Delta)$ in the normal and superconducting states, respectively.
-Here, $h$ is the Planck constant and $\Delta$ is the superconducting energy gap.
-These properties allow, e.g., compact superinductors based on high $L_{\square}$ for quantum information processing~\cite{maleeva_circuit_2018,grunhaupt_granular_2019}, quantum phase slip (QPS) devices for quantum metrology~\cite{astafiev_coherent_2012, lehtinen_coulomb_2012, shaikhaidarov_quantized_2022}, and superconducting nanowire single-photon detectors (SNSPD) for quantum communication~\cite{goltsman_picosecond_2001, esmaeil_zadeh_superconducting_2021}.
+Disorder, manifested by normal-state resistivity, has significant effects on the superconducting properties of thin films, which are of continuing scientific interest~\cite{anderson_theory_1959,astafiev_coherent_2012,weitzel_sharpness_2023,mondal_phase_2011}.
+Ultimately, superconductivity can be observed in films up to the sheet resistance of $R_\square\sim R_Q=h/(4e^2)\approx 6.5$~k$\Omega$~\cite{jaeger_threshold_1986,sacepe_localization_2011} where $R_Q$ is the quantum resistance of Cooper pairs, $h$ is the Planck constant, and $e$ is the elementary charge.
+Above that, superconductivity is destroyed by fluctuations and superconductor--insulator transition arising from the localization of Cooper pairs~\cite{sacepe_localization_2011}.
+Below that limit, disordered superconductors are of topical applied interest: For example, high $R_\square$ yields a high sheet kinetic inductance $L_\square \simeq h R_\square/(2\pi^2\Delta)$ in the superconducting state, where $\Delta$ is the superconducting energy gap.
+High $L_\square$ allows compact superinductors for quantum information processing~\cite{maleeva_circuit_2018,grunhaupt_granular_2019-1}.
+Disorder also enables magnetic field resilient superconductivity~\cite{samkharadze_high-kinetic-inductance_2016}, quantum phase slip (QPS) devices for quantum metrology~\cite{lehtinen_coulomb_2012, shaikhaidarov_quantized_2022}, and superconducting nanowire single-photon detectors (SNSPD) for quantum communication~\cite{goltsman_picosecond_2001, esmaeil_zadeh_superconducting_2021}.
 Typical $R_{\square}$ may span roughly 1--4~$\mathrm{k\Omega}$ for superinductors or QPS and 100--200~$\mathrm{\Omega}$ for SNSPDs.
-These ranges should be compared to the limit in which superconductivity is destroyed by fluctuations: $R_\square\sim R_Q=h/(4e^2)\approx 6.5$~k$\Omega$~\cite{jaeger_threshold_1986,sacepe_localization_2011} where $R_Q$ is the quantum resistance of Cooper pairs and $e$ is the elementary charge.